 CleanTalk processes the request before the form, so the query will be displayed in the logs, but in the Control Panel of the site, this request will not be because the user was unable to send it.

-If you have WordPress web site, you can check the form error in the request details in your Anti-Spam logs (at the moment, not all forms have this possibility).
+If you have a WordPress website, you can check the form error in the request details in your Anti-Spam logs (at the moment, not all forms have this possibility).

 2. For contact forms, and forms for sending of the notification email.
 Check your Spam folder in your mail, it is possible that the desired message has been moved to the Spam folder by your mail server.
 To learn more about this question in the search.